raunofreiberg/interfaces/README.md

   - Deleting or adding items from a list
   - Hovering trivial buttons
 - Looping animations should pause when not visible on the screen to offload CPU and GPU usage
+- Use `scroll-behavior: smooth` for navigating to in-page anchors, with an appropriate offset

 ## Touch